Roopaish/next-antd-styled-components-starter/README.md

 ## TODO

-[] Eslint and prettier and configuration
+[ ] Eslint and prettier configuration

 ## Notes

-- When using styled-component, mark the file with 'use client'
+- When using styled-component, mark the file with `'use client'`
+- Always use `shouldNotForwardPropsWithKeys` (/lib/styled.ts), to avoid styled components custom props to end up in the DOM
+- Follow the structure as it is now